 The Andersons (ANDE) Gains As Market Dips: What You Should Know

-Coming into today, shares of the agriculture company had lost 2.99% in the past month.
-In that same time, the Basic Materials sector gained 6.9%, while the S&P 500 lost 1.79%.
+Heading into today, shares of the agriculture company had lost 3.13% over the past month, lagging the Basic Materials sector's loss of 2.26% and outpacing the S&P 500's loss of 7.87% in that time.

-The Andersons will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.58, down 1.69% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.63 billion, up 3.27% from the year-ago period.
+Wall Street will be looking for positivity from The Andersons as it approaches its next earnings report date.
+In that report, analysts expect The Andersons to post earnings of $0.58 per share.
+This would mark a year-over-year decline of 1.69%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.63 billion, up 3.27% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for The Andersons.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for The Andersons should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-The Andersons is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+The Andersons is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, The Andersons currently has a Forward P/E ratio of 16.14.
-For comparison, its industry has an average Forward P/E of 19.77, which means The Andersons is trading at a discount to the group.
+Valuation is also important, so investors should note that The Andersons has a Forward P/E ratio of 16.51 right now.
+Its industry sports an average Forward P/E of 18.73, so we one might conclude that The Andersons is trading at a discount comparatively.

 Click to get this free report